-I have a broad interest in social cognitive neuroscience, especially those related to morality and justice.
+I have a broad interest in social cognitive neuroscience, especially those related to poverty, morality and justice.

-The perceptual saliency of moral information Moral information is essential for our social survival, so does it attract more attention than non-moral information?
-Using social learning task developed by Jie Sui (see her 2012 paper), we asked participants to learn the associations between moral information and simple geometric shapes, then asked them to perform a perceptual matching task by pressing buttons.
-In a series of experiments, we found a robust effect that the moral positive information was processed faster and more accurately.
+The Positive Self The Self is the centre for individual’s mental life.
+Numerous studies in psychology devoted to this very interesting topic.
+During my PhD study, I investigated how the moral self-concept influence our perceptual decision making?
+Using social learning task developed by Jie Sui (see her 2012 paper), we asked participants to learn the associations between different aspects of self and simple geometric shapes, then asked them to perform a perceptual matching task by pressing buttons.
+In a series of experiments, we found a robust effect that the morally positive self was processed faster and more accurately.
 The underlying mechanism is being explored now.

 Reproducibility, Open Science and Neurolaw The reproducibility crisis has been continually a focus of psychology recent years.
 As a junior researcher in this field, I am deeply concerned about the integrity of psychology and brain science, the fields in which I deeply love.
 Therefore, I tried very hard to promote open science in China and got more researchers in China aware the severity of the problem (https://osf.io/huyn4/).
 I contributed to the international community by participating ManyLab project (https://osf.io/2rm5b/).
 Currently, I maintaining a Chinese blog on reproducibility related topic (https://zhuanlan.zhihu.com/psy-os).

 Also, with a bachelor degree in Law, I am very interested in the intersection between cognitive neuroscience and the law.
 Recently, my interest in neurolaw and reproducibility merged into the influence of unreproducible results in cognitive neuroscience to the law.